-Uruguay has two regulatory bodies for telecommunications approvals, one for wireless URSEC (Unidad Reguladora de Servicios de Comunicaciones), and the other for hard-wired telecom equipment ANTEL (Administración Nacional de Telecomunicaciones).
+Uruguay has two regulatory bodies for telecommunications approvals, one for wireless, URSEC (Unidad Reguladora de Servicios de Comunicaciones), and the other for hard-wired telecom equipment, ANTEL (Administración Nacional de Telecomunicaciones).
 These agencies are responsible for verifying the compliance of telecommunications equipment with applicable regulations in order to commercialize in Uruguay.

-Panama has restrictions in the frequencies between 902 MHz and 928 MHz.
+Uruguay has restrictions in the frequencies between 902 MHz and 928 MHz.
 LARCG will help determine if these restrictions apply to your equipment and help you obtain exceptions if possible.

-URSEC RESOLUTION 089, 2003: Radio Spectrum Regulation
+URSEC Resolution 089, 2003: Radio spectrum regulation

-For products that do not require approval in Uruguay, the Agencies will provide a ‘No Homologation’ letter to have for your records and to avoid any issues with Customs upon importation of the equipment.
+For products that do not require approval in Uruguay, regulatory agencies will provide a No Homologation letter to avoid any issues with customs.